 Where an office-holder ('the outgoing office-holder') dies, retires from practice, or is otherwise unable or unwilling to continue in office, and it is expedient to transfer some or all of the cases in which the outgoing office-holder holds office to one or more office-holders ('the replacement office-holder') in a single transaction1, the court has the power to make a block transfer order, appointing a replacement office-holder in the place of the outgoing office-holder to be trustee in a bankruptcy2, or supervisor3 of a voluntary arrangement4.

-The replacement office-holder must be qualified to act as an insolvency practitioner or, in the case of a voluntary arrangement, be a perso
+The replacement office-holder must be qualified to act as an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.